 Overreach by affiliate vendor tags, with examples

-Many digital tech vendors provide services that need a tag to be placed across an entire website – not just on confirmation pages.
-While often necessary to power their tech solution, this always-on approach can become a backdoor for collecting far more data than necessary.
-In this article, I am going to share two first-hand […]
+A lot of affiliate tech vendors ask their clients to place a tag or script across their entire website – not just the confirmation pages traditionally used y affiliate tracking.
+While it is often necessary to power the tech solution, this always-on approach can become a backdoor that collects far more data than necessary.
+It […]

 First Impressions of Googles NotebookLM